Flow induced by the rotation of two circular cylinders in a viscous fluid

-Figure \ref{4pannels_num}(a) shows the streamlines $\psi=$ const.~for the flow when $\varepsilon=0.2$ and $R_{0} =10$.
-Note the presence of two saddle points near the inner cylinders on the $y$-axis.
-There are also two boundary-saddle points where the $y$-axis meets the boundary $\mathcal{C}_{0}$, each contributing $\thalf$ to $n_{s}$, so $n_{s}=3$ for this configuration.
-There are two elliptic stagnation points on the $x$-axis, so $n_{e}=2$, and $n_{e}-n_{s}= N_{E}(\mathfrak{D})=-1$, as must be the case for this triply-connected domain of fluid.

-The interior saddle points are more evident in the zoom of figure \ref{4pannels_num}(b).
-There is an upward flux in the gap between the cylinders, and the flow due to the rotation of each cylinder may exert an upward drag force on the other.
-The cylinders then jointly exert an equal and opposite (downward) force on the fluid; when $R_{0}$ is finite, this creates a stokeslet contribution to the flow beyond the cylinders, the possibility recognised by \cite{W95}; (we shall however show that this force and the associated stokeslet decrease slowly to zero as $R_{0}\rightarrow \infty$).
-This is coupled with the downward streaming previously found by \cite{J22}.
-The downward flow opposes the upward flow through the gap, leading to the presence of the two saddle points.
+Figure \ref{4pannels_num}(a) shows the streamlines $\psi=$ const.~for the flow when $\varepsilon=0.2$ and $R_{0} =10$; the arbitrary additive constant in $\psi$ was chosen so that $\psi=0$ on $r=R_{0}$.
+Note the presence of two saddle points near the inner cylinders on the $y$-axis; these are more evident in the zoom of figure \ref{4pannels_num}(b).
+There is an upward flux in the gap between the cylinders, and the flow due to the rotation of each cylinder exerts an upward force on the other.
+This joint force is transmitted to the fluid, creating a stokeslet contribution to the flow beyond the cylinders, the possibility recognised by Watson (1995); this is coupled with the downward streaming previously found by Jeffery (1922) [cf eqn.~(\ref{radial_asymptotic})].

 Figure \ref{4pannels_num}(c) shows the same zoom when $\varepsilon$ is reduced to $0.1$.
-Note here how the saddle points have moved closer to the origin, a process that is further marked in figure \ref{4pannels_num}(d) for which $\varepsilon=0.01$.
+Here the saddle points have moved towards the origin, a process that is further marked in figure \ref{4pannels_num}(d) for which $\varepsilon=0.01$.
 The zoom of figure \ref{2pannels_num}(a) to the neighbourhood of the origin for the case $\varepsilon=0.1$ makes this even more evident; figure \ref{2pannels_num}(b) for $\varepsilon=0.01$ shows that the saddle points are now well within the narrow gap where lubrication theory should be relevant.
-We shall find in \S\ref{lubrication_theory} below that the saddle points are located at $y=\pm (6\varepsilon)^{1/2}$ as $\varepsilon \rightarrow 0$ (see below equation (\ref{vax})).
+We shall find [see comment below equation (\ref{vax})] that the saddle points are located at $y=\pm (6\varepsilon)^{1/2}$ as $\varepsilon \rightarrow 0$.